iamliuzhiyu/PropertiesFile/README.md

 # PropertiesFile

-A java program help your program to open, edit, save properties file.
+A java api help your program to open, edit, save properties file.